ISPOR Press Pass Information

 An ISPOR Press Pass entitles the recipient to one complimentary registration to attend all open conference sessions.
 ISPOR invitational meetings, such as board meetings, roundtables, etc, are not open to the media.

-ISPOR Press Pass Application Deadline for ISPOR Dubai 2020 is: 15 September 2020.
+ISPOR Press Pass Application Deadline for Virtual ISPOR Asia Pacific 2020: 28 August 2020

 Click here to apply for a Press Pass.